efduarte/pincello/sensor-vibration-sw-420.md

 The following code reads the output from the sensor and prints a message on the Serial Monitor when vibration is detected.
 The code itself is straightforward and does not need any library for it to work.

 ?> **⚙️ Potentiometer:** if your sensor never detects a vibration, or detects too many, try gently turning the sensor's potentiometer.
 You can make it more sensible by turning the potentiometer counter-clockwise, or less sensitive by turning it clockwise.
-However, remember to turn it gently, as both extremes are usually not very useful.
+Remember to turn it gently, as both extremes are usually not very useful.

 ```arduino
 const int vibration_pin = D0;